SatyJais/DigitalAdvertising_Pipeline_ETL/README.md

 ## Data Cleaning & ETL Automation using BigQuery (SQL) & Sheets
 Campaign report - data streamlining &amp; automation project
 # Business Background -
-I was working as the account manager/ digital marketing consultant for a major telecom player in the US.
-The client commissioned us to run display (programmatic) and google ads (search, display, video) for their B2B division.
-The key KPIs for the project were - Cost per Lead, SQLs, Cost per Opportunity.
+I was the account manager/ digital marketing consultant for a major telecom player in the US.
+The client commissioned us to run display (programmatic) and Google ads (search, display, video) for their B2B division.
+The key KPIs for the project were Cost per Lead, SQLs, and Cost per Opportunity.

-** Automating workflows **
-** data integrity **
-** working with latest & most relevant data **

 # Problem Statement -
-The existing Client Campaign Data process was broken.
+The existing Client Campaign Data workflow was broken.
 It was prone to errors, missing data points, and too many manual steps, and it was time-consuming and inefficient.
-There were multiple data sources and for every report, the team needed to fetch data from various sources and create a new Excel sheet every time resulting in duplicate data, redundant efforts and errors.
-Bottomline - The process was missing the "Single Source of Truth"
+There were multiple data sources and for every report, the team needed to fetch data from various sources and create a new Excel/Google sheet every time resulting in duplicate data, redundant efforts and errors.
+Bottomline - **The process was missing the "Single Source of Truth"**.
+And when we missed datapoints, it affected our reported metrics, showing a performance lower than actual.

 # Issues in the existing data management & reporting system -
 - The leads coming in from the client were not recorded as per their LeadID or any primary key
-- The older leads are not getting updated after a point of time.
-Let’s say if a lead from June is disqualified in August or converts into an opportunity later, it's may not get updated in our systems
+- The older leads were not getting updated after a period.
+Let’s say if a lead from June is disqualified in August or converts into an opportunity later, it may not get updated in our systems.
+Or if an opportunity added more lines later, there was a high chance that we would miss that update, as a result under-reporting our WINs.
-- Leads/opportunities from ** Inbound calls, chatbot, Calendly ** don’t have campaign (UTM) tags every time they come into the sheet.
+- Leads/opportunities from **Inbound calls, chatbot, Calendly** didn’t have campaign (UTM) tags every time they come into the sheets.
 The client has to add the tags manually in the sheets a few times a month, but the same leads may not have any tags in the subsequent sheets
-In short, the data is not dynamically updated currently.
+In short, the data was not dynamically updated.

 # As a result, data discrepancies creep in.
 For example -